nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 #### Cleaning up
 1. When the `Job` process exits, the `io.PipeWriter` end of the pipe will close.
-1. The `OutputManager` will detect an `io.EOF` and exits its read loop.
+1. The `OutputManager` will detect an `io.EOF` and exit its read loop.
 1. Once subscribers have read all available data, they will read the `io.EOF` and exit.

 Each client will be reading from the same underlying buffer in its own goroutine.
 This approach will enable performant fan-out (zero copies of the buffer) without slow clients blocking others, since they will only hold the lock long enough to read the bytes from the buffer.